GauravPoosarla/GauravPoosarla/README.md

 <br/>

 **About Me:**
-I am a Pre-final year student of Computer Science at VIT Vellore, and am from Nagpur, Maharastra.
+I am a Final year student of Computer Science at VIT Vellore, and am from Nagpur, Maharastra.
 I love to study about new topics and as of now am learning Deep learning and Open CV.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif"/>